obayer/MultiWii-HoTT/README.md

 Caution
 ------------
-Please don't use the extension provided directly from master branch as it is software in development, which could mean that it has never been tested out in the field.
-Tags are tested on a real QuadX out in the field that they are ready to fly.
+Please don't use the extension provided directly from master branch as it is software in development, which could mean that it has never been tested out in the field. [tags](Tags) are tested on a real QuadX out in the field that they are ready to fly.

 How It Works
 ------------